 We had cash and cash equivalents of approximately \$38.7 million as of September 30, 2013.
-We estimate that we had cash, cash equivalents and investments of approximately \$35.6 million as of December 31, 2013.
-Our estimate of our cash, cash equivalents and investments as of December 31, 2013 is an estimate prepared by management in good faith based upon internal reporting and expectations as of and for the three months ended December 31, 2013.
+We also estimate that we had cash, cash equivalents and investments of approximately \$35.6 million as of December 31, 2013.
+Our estimate of our cash, cash equivalents and investments as of December 31, 2013.
+This estimate prepared by management in good faith based upon internal reporting and expectations as of and for the three months ended December 31, 2013.
 This estimate is preliminary, unaudited and may be revised as a result of management's further review of our results.
 We and our auditors have not completed the normal quarterly review procedures as of and for the three months ended December 31, 2013, and there can be no assurance that our final results for this quarterly period will not differ from this estimate.

-We believe that without the proceeds of this offering our existing cash, cash equivalents and investments would be sufficient to fund our operations at least through the second quarter of 2015, based on an operating plan that includes the completion of our ongoing Phase 2 clinical trial of IMO-8400 in patients with psoriasis, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-8400 in patients with DLBCL and our planned submission of an IND for IMO-9200.
+We believe that without the proceeds of this offering our existing cash, cash equivalents and investments would be sufficient to fund our operations at least through the second quarter of 2015, based on an operating plan that includes the completion of our ongoing Phase 2 clinical trial of IMO-8400 in patients with psoriasis, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-8400 in patients with OLBCL and our planned submission of an IND for IMO-9200.
 However, we believe that the net proceeds of this offering, together with our existing cash, cash equivalents and investments, will enable us to fund our operations into the second half of 2016.
 Specifically, we believe that our available funds following this offering will be sufficient to enable us to: